 Here, $B$3:$E$8 is the range of the dataset, B$10 is the lookup value, and 2 is for looking at the value in the second column of the dataset.

-➤ Press ENTER and drag the Fill Handle tool to the right side.
+- Press ENTER and drag the Fill Handle tool to the right side.

-Afterward, you will get the second column of the main dataset as the second row.
+We get the second column of the main dataset as the second row.

-In the same way, use the given formulas below to complete the rest of the conversion.
+- In the same way, use the formulas given below to complete the rest of the conversion:

 =VLOOKUP(B$10,$B$3:$E$8,3, FALSE)